LogtalkDotOrg/logtalk3/examples/dcgs/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

-This folder contains the following examples of using DCGs inside objects and categories:
+This folder contains the following examples of using DCGs in objects and
+categories:

 - `calculator`
 	canonical DCG example of parsing arithmetic expressions